 Emphasize the subject with selective focus

 Actually, this is one of the most commonly used techniques to make your subject stand out.
-With wider aperture and shallower depth of field, you can separate your subject from the background and the foreground by blurring them.
+With a wider aperture and shallower depth of field, you can separate your subject from the background and the foreground by blurring them.
 It will lead the eyes to the sharpest parts of the image which will be the focus points.

 It’s an easy way to guide the attention so let’s see some examples.

-Talking about shallow depth of field in case of landscape photography is an interesting issue.
+Talking about shallow depth of field in the case of landscape photography is an interesting issue.
 Usually, we would like as much DOF as possible, however, there are exceptional situations when this approach comes in handy.

 My favorite examples come from photographs of forests and woodlands.
 The first this kind of photos I saw were made by Mark Littlejohn and Charles Cramer.
 Their works are absolutely catchy for me anyway and their photos are really inspiring to me.